-to read this presentation totally in English⤴️click on the English flag
+to read this presentation in English ↗️ click on the English flag

 📚 Ce livre est partie intégrante de cette collection créée Marie-Anne Frison-Roche pour développer le Droit de la Compliance et de la Régulation.

 lire la présentation des autres ouvrages de la collection :

 🕴️M.A.
 Frison-Roche (ed.), 📘Le système probatoire de la compliance, 2025